csalguera/pr-practice/README.md

 ### Add Upstream

-1. Add an upstream to the repository that was forked
+1. Add an upstream to the repository that was forked.

 ```
 git remote add upstream <repository>